cuthbert86/cuthbert86.github.io/README.md

 # Cuthbert's github pages site.

 ---
-#### Front end design isn't my specialism and I'm using this site to experiment with different web-design tools so expect this site to occasionally not work and/or look rubbish.
+#### Front end design isn't my specialism so this repository and my github.io site is a contstant work in progress.
 ---